It certainly was only enough to give you a first, quick impression of the players, and that's about it.

 David Pendergraft, the small forward committed to Gonzaga, might not fit in here at the camp.
 He actually is attempting to play basketball, rather than just go one-on-one.

 One of the most interesting aspects of this camp from a west coast perspective was to see if Jon Brockman could compete at this level.
 Without being explosive, but playing with such intensity, Brockman worked over some players the first night.
-With good academics, and fitting their mold, it's an easy prediction that Stanford could be a likely destination for him.
+With good academics, and fitting their mold, it's easy prediction that Stanford could be a likely destination for him.

 Mitch Johnson played well, looking crafty with the ball and driving to the basket.